Graphical modelling of multivariate time series: Global Markov properties

 \section{Global Markov properties}

 The interpretation of graphs describing the dependence structure of graphical models in general is enhanced by global Markov properties that merge the notion of conditional independence with a purely graph theoretical concept of separation allowing one to state whether two subsets of vertices are separated by a third subset of vertices.
 In this section, we show that the concept of $p$-separation introduced by \citet{amp2} for chain graph models with the AMP Markov property \citep{amp1} can be used to obtain global Markov properties in the present context of graphical time series models.
-Throughout this section we assume that conditions (M) and (P) in Proposition \ref{intersectprop} hold.
+Throughout this section we assume that condition (S) in Section \ref{sect:graphmodel} holds.